-Environmental key performance indicators ("KPIs") of this ESG report cover the headquarter office and offices of the above sites of operation.
-This is the first year of the Company to cover all our sites of operation in Hong Kong.
+Environmental key performance indicators ("KPIs") of this ESG report covers the headquarter office and offices of the above sites of operation.
+All of the Company's sites of operation are in Hong Kong.

 Reporting Standard

 This ESG report is prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") in Appendix 20 of the Rules Governing the Listing of Securities on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.
 The four reporting principles, namely the principles of materiality, quantitative, balance and consistency, form the backbone of this ESG report.